 CRAA is also committed to ensuring that traditional subsistence resources and opportunities are protected and maintained for the people of Chignik Lake, Chignik, Chignik Lagoon, Ivanof Bay, and Perryville.

-Additionally, CRAA will support product promotion, fair marketing, and harvest strategies that advance the economic foundation and commitment to the Chignik salmon fishery, absent of any financial obligation.
+Additionally, CRAA will support product promotion, fair marketing, and harvest strategies that advance the economic foundation and commitment to the Chignik salmon fishery.

 - CRAA’s position is that there is to be no harm to anadromous fish habitat in the Chignik Management area.
 And in accordance, CRAA will address development and other activities that may threaten or degrade salmon habitat in the Chignik area; activities include: marine fills, sewage outfalls, fuel transfer facilities, dredging, etc..

 - Enhancement is improving salmon spawning and or rearing conditions, and this may include constructing spawning channels, lake fertilizing, and/or hatchery development.
 While CRAA will continue to keep the door open to enhancement through an ongoing review and evaluation of concepts, there are no specific enhancement projects scheduled at this time.

 - All salmon habitats in the Chignik area are important especially those that serve sockeye salmon.
 CRAA will be strongly proactive in addressing habitat degradation problems and issues.
 CRAA will work to restore lost habitat.
 Our current priority is Black Lake where substantial lake volume has been lost and an inlet tributary, Alec (Scow) River, has re-routed to where circulation, nutrient input, and fry access into the main basin are compromised.

 Improving Commercial Fisheries Management, Product Promotion, and Fair Marketing: